KhymNad/khymnad/README.md

 - 📧 khymanad@gmail.com
 ---

 I’m always open to learning, collaborating, and contributing to meaningful tech.
-Let’s build something impactful!